Flower & Twig Moss

 Moss is quite easy to care for if it is in a closed terrarium.
 Closed terrariums create their own water cycle.
 They have less evaporation and plenty of condensation which creates the perfect conditions for growing moss.
 They require minimum watering - basically mist the moss when you build your terrarium and then only water again if the moss starts to look dehydrated.
 Signs of dehydration are dry to touch and yellowing or dullness of moss.

 Using moss in open terrariums can be a bit trickier, especially in hot summers.
 Moss is not a fan of the sun or heat!
-You will need to constantly monitor it to check it isn't drying out.
+It is extremely difficult to keep it from drying out.

 If your moss does get dehydrated and starts to yellow, you can bring it back to a healthy green!
 Give it a good misting and it should slowly start to fluff up and green up.